KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 * The Law of Accelerating Returns
 * Network Effect

-### Untapped "Business" Opportunities
-* Decreasing importance of physical proximity
-* More channels (traditional and digital) than ever to reach people and more people than ever to reach
-* New and undiscovered ways to minister

 ## Competitor Idea Maze
 Any entity vying for attention is a competitor.
 Any entity occupying high value real estate on a home screen, or search result is a competitor.
 Any entity achieving a viral campaign over yours is a competitor.